MilaTost/ExpEvo_with_replicated_selection/README.md

 In the [Manhatten plot](https://en.wikipedia.org/wiki/Manhattan_plot#:~:text=A%20Manhattan%20plot%20is%20a%20type%20of%20scatter,genome-wide%20association%20studies%20%28GWAS%29%20to%20display%20significant%20SNPs.) the positions of the markers are plotted against the <img src="https://render.githubusercontent.com/render/math?math=F_{ST}"> value observed at this marker. <br /> <br />
 <img src="https://github.com/MilaTost/ExpEvo_with_replicated_selection/assets/63467079/663ee6e3-7891-4fd9-9aef-7f8a470a7284.png" width="1200">
-**FST at each SNP marker between the subpopulations selected in opposite directions (A) and the same direction (B) and expressed by Wstat values across regions (C, D) with the significance thresholds based on the 99.9th percentile of the empirical distribution (light purple), based on the 99.99th percentile of the empirical distribution (dark purple), drift simulations (pink), and by the false discovery rate for selection (FDRfS) (yellow).**
+**Observations between the subpopulations selected in opposite directions (A) and the same direction (B) and expressed by Wstat values across regions (C, D) with the significance thresholds based on the 99.9th percentile of the empirical distribution (light purple), based on the 99.99th percentile of the empirical distribution (dark purple), drift simulations (pink), and by the false discovery rate for selection (FDRfS) (yellow).**

 ## Haplotype estimation and haplotype block calculation
 The data were phased using fastPHASE version 1.4.8 (Sheet and Stephens, 2006) for further dissection.
 We phased the genomic data of the region from 9.437 to 10.457 Mb on chromosome 3 with 10 iterations of the expectation-maximization (EM) algorithm (Sheet and Stephens, 2006).
 The model was supplied with labels indicating the different subpopulations.
 The scripts are available as `XXX.bash`.
 Haplotype blocks were calculated with the R package HaploBlocker [Pook et al., 2019](https://github.com/tpook92/HaploBlocker).
 The results look like this: <br />